microsoft/testbase/README.md

  - Build and upload test base package
  - Monitor the test results of Test Base

+## Sample app source code
+It contains the source code of the sample app.
+This app is a sample/test app to try out the functionality of Test Base.

 ## Sample List
 Two types of samples are included in this repository: Package and SDK.
 ### Package Samples